jhradilek/asciidoctor-dita-vale/README.md

 ## Usage

-*   To validate a single AsciiDoc file, run the following command:
+*   Validate a single AsciiDoc file:

     ```console
     $ vale source_file.adoc
     ```
-*   To validate all AsciiDoc files in the current directory and all of its subdirectories, run the following command:
+*   Validate all AsciiDoc files in the current directory and all of its subdirectories:

     ```console
     $ vale .
     ```
-*   To list suggestions that are normally diabled by setting the `MinAlertLevel` option to `warning` in the configuration, run the following command:
+*   Validate all AsciiDoc files in the current directory only:

     ```console
+    $ vale *.adoc
+    ```

+    This may be required if your project uses symbolic links to other directories.

+*   List suggestions that are normally disabled by setting the `MinAlertLevel` option to `warning` in the configuration:

+    ```console
     $ vale --filter '.Level=="suggestion"' .
     ```
-*   To generate a report with each message on an individual line, run the following command:
+*   Generate a report with each message on an individual line:

     ```console
     $ vale --output line .